threadi/wp-personio-integration-light/readme.txt

 * New WP- and react-driven dialogs for each interaction with the plugin
 * New check for configured Personio-URL in Site Health
 * Removed 5 minutes cronjob as it is discouraged by WordPress (TODO Migrate)
+* Mark the filter options on Block "Personio Positions" as deprecated incl. warning for user to use Filter Block instead
 * Fixed usage of classic widgets
+* Fixed wrong Position count on dashboard
+* Fixed sorting in Log-table